rebekaodilon/rebekaodilon/README.md

 ## Hi!
 I'm Rebeka Odilon

-I'm currently working as a full-stack developer and have just completed my bachelor's degree in Information Systems in 2022
+I am currently working as a full-stack mid-level developer at 77sol and hold a Bachelor's degree in Information Systems.

 ### My Stacks
 #### Skills and Tools